eic/epic-analysis/tutorial/README.md

 it is recommended to go through these tutorials in order given below.

-- **Note**: execute macros from the `largex-eic` top directory, not from this tutorial dirctory, e.g., `root -b -q tutorial/analysis_template.C`
+- **Note**: execute macros from the `largex-eic` top directory, not from this tutorial directory, e.g., `root -b -q tutorial/analysis_template.C`

 - you need to generate or obtain ROOT files in the `datarec/` directory